-In the midst of COVID-19, KVC Kentucky’s skilled and passionate professionals have continued to provide mental and behavioral health support and substance use assessment to youth and adults in need of counseling or therapy via telehealth, and a new grant will allow us to better serve youth and adults.
+In the midst of COVID-19, KVC Kentucky’s skilled and passionate professionals have continued to provide mental and behavioral health support and substance use assessment to youth and adults in need of counseling or therapy virtually, and a new grant will allow us to better serve youth and adults.

-Recently, as part of the Coronavirus Aid, Relief and Economic Security (CARES) Act distributed by the Federal Communications Commission, KVC Kentucky was awarded a grant to expand the reach of our telehealth services.
+Recently, as part of the Coronavirus Aid, Relief and Economic Security (CARES) Act distributed by the Federal Communications Commission, KVC Kentucky was awarded a grant to expand the reach of our virtual counseling and therapy services.
 These funds will allow us to provide clients with tablets with data plans and our staff with laptop computers and mobile hotspots, which will greatly help our team engage in mental health services remotely anywhere in Kentucky.
-Telehealth services allow our trained professionals to continue to provide behavioral health and substance use treatment, case management, psychiatry and other therapeutic services in this time of social distancing.
+Virtual services allow our trained professionals to continue to provide behavioral health and substance use treatment, case management, psychiatry and other therapeutic services in this time of social distancing.

 How Does It Work?

 - We serve children and adults experiencing depression, anxiety, suicidal thoughts, substance use, child behavior challenges and more.

 - Referrals will be matched with a caring therapist who is readily available at convenient times for the client.
 Services are offered virtually with the use of an internet-capable device.

 - Our services are intended to help individuals better manage life’s challenges, improve relationships and experience a sense of peace and purpose.

 Original press release from Senator Mitch McConnell’s website: